Managing workspaces with Kubernetes APIs

 An active

-resources in your namespace on the cluster.
+kubectlsession with permissions to createDevWorkspaceresources in your namespace on the cluster.
 See Overview of kubectl. -

 You know the relevant Che user namespace on the cluster.

-to get your Che user namespace asname
+You can visit https://<che_fqdn>/api/kubernetes/namespaceto get your Che user namespace asname. -

 You are in the Che user namespace on the cluster.